Kucoin/kucoin-api-docs/source/localizable/index.html.md

 	"orderId": "5cbd870fd9575a18e4438b9a"
 }
 ```
-This endpoint is used for transferring the assets between the master user and the sub-user, the main account of the master user supports the transfer to the main account or trade account of the sub-user.
+This endpoint is used for transferring the assets between the master user and the sub-user.<br/> The main account of the master user supports the transfer to the main account or trade account of the sub-user.

 ###HTTP REQUEST